clouvelai/explore-mcp/GMAIL_SETUP.md

 - "Mark message abc123 as read"
 - "Mark message abc123 as unread"

-### Send Email (use with caution!)
+### Create Drafts
-- "Send an email to test@example.com with subject 'Hello' and body 'This is a test'"
+- "Create a draft email to test@example.com with subject 'Hello' and body 'This is a test'"
+- "Draft a reply to john about the meeting"

 ### Labels
 - "List all my Gmail labels"

 ## Security Note

-**Be careful with the send_message tool!** The chat agent can send emails on your behalf.
-Always review what the agent plans to do before confirming actions.
+The `create_draft` tool creates email drafts but **does not send them**.
+You can review and edit drafts in Gmail before sending, giving you full control over outgoing emails.

 ## Troubleshooting